WPChill/imageseo-wordpress/readme.txt

 == Description ==

-Image SEO optimizer is the best plugin WordPress to optimize your image alternative texts (alt text or alt tag) and media names with SEO friendly content.
+Image SEO optimizer is the best plugin WordPress to optimize your image alternative texts (alt text or alt tag) and names with SEO friendly content.
 The plugin can optimize your image html attributes on upload or bulk your entire Library.
 Start saving time with your image gallery optimization, improve your WordPress accessibility and grow your organic traffic!
-Image SEO Optimizer if you have to process a lot of media.

 Our plugin also auto generates amazing Social Media images for your articles using The Open Graph protocol (og tag).
-With customized post previews for Social Media, your click rate on Facebook, Twitter, LinkedIn and Pinterest will skyrocket.

 Don’t feel guilty: nobody enjoys writing images alt text, meta titles, pinterest attributes, Twitter or Facebook card attributes and images description.
-Leave it to our auto image attributes generator (alt tags generator, media names generator, open graph tags generator) and rename all your images’ attributes at once.
-The plugin use AI to automatically update your Image Attributes.
+Leave it to our auto alt tags generator.

-In addition to the auto Media file renamer, the plugin also allows to easily edit images names manually.
-That’s useful if you want to do some adjustment for a better SEO.
+The plugin also allows to manually edit images names.

-Our image optimization plugin is compatible with WooCommerce, NextGen Gallery, Yoast, SEOPress, WP Rocket, Real Media Library, All in one SEO, WP Retina 2x, Polylang, WPML and all the major plugins and themes available in the directory.
+Our image optimization plugin is compatible with WooCommerce, NextGen Gallery, Yoast, SEOPress, All in one SEO, and all the major plugin.

-Image SEO plugin works in all the major languages and is compatible with all the major image formats (JPEG, PNG, WebP, GIF, etc.).
+Our Image SEO plugin works in all the major languages and is compatible with all the major image formats (JPEG, PNG, WebP, GIF, etc.).

-Image SEO doesn’t optimize title tags / title texts because they are not relevant for SEO.
-The plugin doesn’t optimize image caption either.

 [Get your API Key and try with your own images!](https://app.imageseo.io/register-wordpress)

-Or discover why hundreds of digital agencies are using our plugin all over the world !

 = What Image SEO Optimizer does ? =

-Image SEO Optimizer is a time saver plugin.
-It helps to grow your organic and social traffic and visibility in image searches.
+Image SEO helps to grow your organic and social traffic.
 We optimize your media library and your image gallery for Search Engines and Social Media using Artificial Intelligence.

 * On-upload : Automatically fills out your images alternative texts (ALT tag or ALT text) when you upload them in the Library;
 * On-upload: Automatically rewrites your image and photo names when you upload them in the Library ;